 - Binder: Notebooks running on Binder cannot use a GPU, as the machines powering Binder aren't connected to any GPUs.

 - Linux: If your laptop/desktop has an NVIDIA GPU (graphics card), make sure you have installed the NVIDIA CUDA drivers.

 - Windows: If your laptop/desktop has an NVIDIA GPU (graphics card), make sure you have installed the NVIDIA CUDA drivers.

 - macOS: macOS is not compatible with NVIDIA GPUs

 If you do not have access to a GPU or aren't sure what it is, don't worry, you can execute all the code in this tutorial just fine without a GPU.

-Let's begin by importing the required libraries.
+Let's begin by installing and importing the required libraries.